It's not hard to care for a brood of chicks, but there's a lot of information out there which can be confusing and is often contradictory.

 Which is why I've gathered everything together for you in one place.

-This page is an overview of how to care for chicks in the brooder: from the point of moving them in to the time when they're ready to go outside.
+This article is an overview of how to care for chicks in the brooder: from the point of moving them in to the time when they're ready to go outside.

 You'll find links to all the different aspects of chick care, from information about how to set up a brooder that's fit for purpose, to when to transfer chicks from the incubator, to the best food and drink - including treats!